 Project Assistant for the Civic Culture and Contentious Politics research group in the School of Journalism and Mass Communication, Summer 2017 to present.
 The research project, “Communication Ecologies, Political Contention, and Democratic Crisis”

 investigates the communication landscape of the state of Wisconsin and the role that it may have had in influencing the political ecology of the state.
-The research team was recently awarded a $411,000 UW 2020 grant to continue the work.
-PIs: Kathy Cramer, Lew Friedland, Dhavan Shah, Mike Wagner and Chris Wells, I have primarily focused on collecting media archives, undertaking qualitative coding of talk radio data and quantitative analysis of media data using natural language processing software (Wordstat, LIWC, Leximancer, Diction).
+The research team was recently awarded a $411,000 UW 2020 grant plus over $250,000 in external grant funding to continue the work.
+PIs: Kathy Cramer, Lew Friedland, Dhavan Shah, Mike Wagner, Chris Wells, Bill Sethares and Karl Rohe.
+I have primarily focused on collecting media archives, undertaking qualitative coding of talk radio data and quantitative analysis of media data using natural language processing software (Wordstat, LIWC, Leximancer, Diction).

 Project Assistant, “Project DATA: Digital Ad Tracking and Analysis” Fall 2015 - Fall 2016.